 What is the intention of hands-on-adjusments?
 When is it best used, and how, in a yoga class and when should the teacher leave the student to its own accord?
 These are questions that will be raised and discussed as a backdrop to practicing safe and conscious hands-on-adjustments with the purpose to, as teachers, support students in reaching their full capacity in their asana practice at that given moment.

 Price and dates

+3500 euros.
 Deposit of 500 euros is made upon registration.
-Remaining payment can be made in full by July 1st, 2020 or in five instalments (June, July, August, September, October 2020).
+Remaining payment can be made in full or in instalments.

 Due to COVID-19 this course has been postponed, dates for 2021 TBA